IS THE CREATOR A GOD OF WRATH?

 Anger is an emotion, not a quality

 Actually, anger is an emotion.
 And emotions are transient—they come and go.
 They are temporary responses to situations in our lives.
 As humans, we don’t want to be known by our emotions.
 If you are a parent, there have probably been times when you were angry at your children.
 But would you ever like to be known as a “dad of wrath,” or “the angry mom?”
 If so, you should probably get some counseling.

 It might surprise you that God has emotions too.
 And just like ours, they are temporary.
-God can also show anger as an emotion in response to human sin and defiance.
+God can also show anger in response to human sin and defiance.
 But he does so when warranted, and not continually.
 So God’s anger doesn’t characterize him.
 In Psalm 30 the Psalmist declares about God: